allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 using a specific dataset ID which you can find in the configuration dict.
 I set it to this dataset tag, use the latest dataset using a subset tag so in that case it will get the latest data that is only in the subset.
 So that's what we're training on here.
 You can see I have 102 samples in the training set, only seven in the test set.
-This is why it's subset, and now you can see that it's training in the app box and if I go to the experiment overview and I take a look at what is here, I can see that the training run, here, I'll sort it on started up front so that we have it up top.
+This is why it's subset, and now you can see that its training in the app box and if I go to the experiment overview and I take a look at what is here, I can see that the training run, here, I'll sort it on started up front so that we have it up top.
-I can see that the training run here is in status running, which means it's essentially reporting to ClearML which is what exactly what we want.
-And if I go to the Details tab, I can go to Results and see the console output being logged here in real time and the causal output might not be this interesting to keep staring at, but what is interesting to keep staring at is the scalars.
+I can see that the training run here is in status running, which means it's essentially reporting to ClearML which is exactly what we want.
+And if I go to the **Details** tab, I can go to Results and see the console output being logged here in real time and the causal output might not be this interesting to keep staring at, but what is interesting to keep staring at is the scalars.
 So here you can see the F1 score and the training loss go up or down before your eyes and that's really cool because then I can keep track of it or like have it as a dashboard somewhere just so that I know